 The Student Government Association (SGA) is the liaison between the student body and the University administration.
 This association comprises the executive board, president and vice president from each class year.
-The SGA responds to student concerns and promotes the general welfare of students and campus organizations.
+The SGA promotes the general welfare of students and campus organizations.
 Moreover, through work on many committees, involvement in social activities, sponsorship of open forums, and special programs that foster informal student/faculty dialogue, the SGA contributes to the quality of campus life.